nareshr5/Food-ordering-app-using-react/README.md

   - getting components created for APIs (working on it )
 - understand the flow (working on it )
 - understanding "this ". and its edge cases and how it works  (done)
-- understanding logic behind the problems
+- understanding logic behind the problems (done )

 - working on recat 19 update --> "use" for fetching